MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-log-architecture-and-management-guide.md

 LSN 148 is the last record in the transaction log.
 At the time that the recorded checkpoint at LSN 147 was processed, Tran 1 had been committed and Tran 2 was the only active transaction.
 That makes the first log record for Tran 2 the oldest log record for a transaction active at the time of the last checkpoint.
 This makes LSN 142, the Begin transaction record for Tran 2, the MinLSN.

-### Long-runn transactions
+### Long-running transactions

 The active log must include every part of all uncommitted transactions.
 An application that starts a transaction and doesn't commit it or roll it back prevents the [!INCLUDE[ssDE-md](../includes/ssde-md.md)] from advancing the MinLSN.
-This can cause two types of problems:
+This situation can cause two types of problems:

 - If the system is shut down after the transaction has performed many uncommitted modifications, the recovery phase of the subsequent restart can take much longer than the time specified in the **recovery interval** option.
 - The log might grow very large, because the log can't be truncated past the MinLSN.
-This occurs even if the database is using the simple recovery model, in which the transaction log is generally truncated on each automatic checkpoint.
+This occurs even if the database is using the simple recovery model, in which the transaction log is truncated on each automatic checkpoint.

-Starting with [!INCLUDE[sql-server-2019](../includes/sssql19-md.md)] and in [!INCLUDE[ssSDSfull](../includes/sssdsfull-md.md)], recovery of long-running transactions and the problems described above can be avoided by using [Accelerated database recovery](../relational-databases/backup-restore/restore-and-recovery-overview-sql-server.md#adr).
+Recovery of long-running transactions and the problems described above can be avoided by using [Accelerated database recovery](../relational-databases/backup-restore/restore-and-recovery-overview-sql-server.md#adr), a feature available starting with [!INCLUDE[sql-server-2019](../includes/sssql19-md.md)] and in [!INCLUDE[ssSDSfull](../includes/sssdsfull-md.md)].

 ### Replication transactions